-D4- evaluate and reflect upon personal strengths and the work of others and independently identify goals for continuing professional development. assignments; through reflection and commentaries on the work of self and others and through project process and realisation.
+D4- evaluate and reflect upon personal strengths and the work of others and independently identify goals for continuing professional development. discussions, essay/report assignments; through reflection and commentaries on the work of self and others and through project process and realisation.